thepartly/reflectapi/docs/src/how-to/openapi.md

 # OpenAPI Integration

-Learn how to generate OpenAPI specifications from your ReflectAPI schema and serve interactive API documentation.
+Learn how to generate OpenAPI specifications from your `reflectapi` schema and serve interactive API documentation.

 ## Overview

-ReflectAPI automatically generates OpenAPI 3.0 specifications from your API schema.
+`reflectapi` automatically generates OpenAPI 3.0 specifications from your API schema.
 This allows you to:
 - Generate interactive API documentation
 - Import your API into tools like Postman or Insomnia
 - Use OpenAPI generators for additional client libraries